CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_a.md

 1. In the Azure portal, open **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.

-1. From the Cloud Shell pane, run the following to verify set the variables representing  the name of the target web app and its distribution group: note:- please replace deployemt-id with deployment id that you can find it in the environment details tab.
+1. From the Cloud Shell pane, run the following to verify set the variables representing  the name of the target web app and its distribution group: note:- please replace deployment-id with deployment id that you can find it in the environment details tab.

    ```sh
    RGNAME='az30314a-labRG-Deployment-id'